Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: A new metric to optimize an index-based product

-Basically, it ensures that the estimators $\hat{S}(s|\mathbf{w})$ and $\hat{\gamma}(\mathbf{w})$ do not evolve in too complex classes of functions (point 1), that would be too large for a uniform central limit property to hold.
+The intuition behind the concept of Donsker classes, is that the estimators $\hat{S}(s|\mathbf{w})$ and $\hat{\gamma}(\mathbf{w})$ do not evolve in too complex classes of functions (point 1), that would be too large for a uniform central limit property to hold.
+A problem could occur if the estimators take too elaborate forms, or are discontinuous.
 Typically, it will hold for differentiable functions (with bounded derivatives up to some order depending on the dimension of $\mathbf{w},$ see for example Theorem 2.7.1 in \cite{van1996weak} ), or piecewise constant functions.
-For point 2, it will essentially hold if $\phi(\theta,\mathbf{w})$ and its gradient with respect to $\theta$ are Lipschitz with respect to $\theta$ (see Theorem 2.7.11 in \cite{van1996weak}), and if the dimension of $\Theta$ can be considered as negligible with respect to $m.$
+For point 2, it will essentially hold if $\phi_{\theta}(\mathbf{w})$ and its gradient with respect to $\theta$ are Lipschitz with respect to $\theta$ (see Theorem 2.7.11 in \cite{van1996weak}), and if the dimension of $\Theta$ can be considered as negligible with respect to $m.$

 We now state the main result of this section.

 \begin{theorem} Let